matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey.md

 ## How do I get there?

+It's simply a case of how much, and what type, of diet and exercise I need to do:

+### Exercise

 To get to my target weight range, I want to reduce my body fat percentage whilst maintaining lean muscle mass.
 The most efficient way to achieve that is through **lower intensity and longer duration cardio** exercise.
 I used to do a lot of running, but my heart rate would nearly always be in the anaerobic zone, so whilst I would burn more calories overall at a higher intensity, the source of that energy would be from a greater percentage of glycogen, and less from stored fats.
 I need to be aware of my heart rate while exercising, and to choose activities where I can moderate and pace myself accordingly.

 Much like ideal weight, there's a lot of different research and studies into maximum heart rate (HR~max~) and heart rate zones.
 It's fair to say there's not a definitive answer, and it very much depends on the individual, so I'm going to go with collective wisdom again: